Swaroop1769/multi-cloud-platform/monitoring/README.md

 # Monitoring and Observability

-This project includes a multi-tool observability stack designed for hybrid cloud infrastructure.
+This part is for basic monitoring using Prometheus and Grafana.

+---

 ## Tools Used

-- Prometheus: Collects metrics from AWS EC2 and local nodes using Node Exporter.
-- Grafana: Visualizes system metrics through a custom dashboard.
-- CloudWatch: (Optional) AWS-native monitoring for logs and alarms.
+- Prometheus – collects metrics (used local setup for now)
+- Grafana – used to show CPU and memory usage
+- CloudWatch – optional, didn’t use in this but it’s AWS native

+---

-## Prometheus Setup
+## Prometheus

-- Auto-discovers AWS EC2 instances via ec2_sd_configs.
-- Scrapes local machine metrics for demo/testing.
+- Scrapes local system metrics (good for testing)
-- Config file: prometheus.yml
+- Config is in prometheus.yml
+- It can be set to auto-discover EC2 using ec2_sd_configs (didn’t test that here)

+---

-## Grafana Dashboard
+## Grafana

-- Shows real-time CPU and memory usage.
 - Dashboard file: grafana-dashboard.json
-- Import into Grafana under "Manage → Import".
+- Shows CPU and memory usage live
+- You can import it by going to Grafana → Manage → Import

+---

 ## Note

-This setup is designed to demonstrate observability architecture.
-Actual integration may require cloud credentials and agent deployment.
+This is just a simple setup to show how monitoring can be added.
+For a real setup, you'd need Node Exporter running on EC2 or GCP, and proper creds if you want Prometheus to scrape cloud VMs directly.